 A sale or redemption of Fund shares, whether for cash or in-kind proceeds, may result in recognition of a taxable capital gain or loss.
-Gain or loss realized upon a sale or redemption of Fund shares will generally be treated as a long-term capital gain or loss if the shares have been held for more than one year, and, if held for one year or less, as a short-term capital gain or loss.
+Gain or loss realized upon a sale or redemption of Fund shares will generally be treated as a long-term capital gain or loss.
 However, any loss realized upon a sale or redemption of shares held for six months or less will be treated as a long-term capital loss to the extent of any distributions of net capital gain received or deemed to be received with respect to such shares.
 In determining the holding period of such shares for this purpose, any period during which the shareholder's risk of loss is offset by means of options, short sales, or similar transactions is not counted.
 Any loss realized upon a sale or redemption of Fund shares may be disallowed under certain wash sale rules to the extent shares of the Fund are purchased (through reinvestment of distributions or otherwise) within 30 days before or after the sale or redemption.
 If a shareholder's loss is disallowed under the wash sale rules, the basis of the new shares will be increased to preserve the loss until a future sale or redemption of the shares.

 Capital Loss Carryforwards.
-As of October 31, 2023, the Fund's most recent fiscal year, the Fund had \$2,950,322 in short-term capital loss carryforwards and \$7,744,412 in long-term capital loss carryforwards that do not expire.
+As of October 31, 2024, the Fund's most recent fiscal year, the Fund had \$4,013,600 in short-term capital loss carryforwards and \$10,237,738 in long-term capital loss carryforwards that do not expire.
 Capital loss carryforwards can be carried forward indefinitely and will retain their character as short-term or long-term capital losses.